BitTorrust/torrust/README.md

 1. Go to the `./scripts/multi-client` directory
 2. Launch `./partial.sh` to configure the different file parts each aria will have

-3. Launch the script named `multi-seeders-iceberg.sh` saved on the `./scripts` folder with the follow parameters
+3. Launch the script named `multi-seeders-iceberg.sh` saved on the `./scripts` folder with the following parameters

 ```
 ./scripts/multi-seeders-iceberg.sh <TORRENT_FILE> <WORKING_DIRECTORY> <WORKING_DIR_ARIAS>